clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 * The html+mathml format should be preferred, but sometimes we need to preserve layout and prevent tampering (e.g. for assignments).
 * LaTeX does not currently support tagged PDF (at least that I can get to work)
-* A similar macro system for TeX, called ConTeXt, does support tagging.
+* A very similar macro system for TeX, called ConTeXt, does support tagging.
 * I am using this to generate homework with and without solutions from the same source file.
-* Can be used in conjunction with Markdown if you do not want to learn ConTeXt (the basics are easy).
+* Can be used in conjunction with Markdown if you do not want to learn ConTeXt (however, the basics are easy).

 It can be tricky to install but if you are interested, let me know.